yabinmeng/nosqlbench-build-docs/site/content/user-guide/core-op-fields.md

 The space is a named cache of driver state.
 For each driver, a cache of driver-specific "driver space" objects is kept.
-If the value is not set in the op template, then the effect is the same as all op templates sharing a single instance of a driver for a given name (Where the name is the same for multiple op templates).
+If the value is not set in the op template, then the effect is the same as all op templates sharing a single instance of that driver.
 However, if the users sets the `space` op field to a binding, then the driver will be virtualized over the names provided, allowing for a given driver to be effectively multi-instanced within the activity.

 👉 **Be careful with this op field!** The way it works allows for quite advanced testing scenarios to be built with _very minimal_ effort, compared to nearly all other approaches.